On the MMP for rank one foliations on threefolds: Preliminary Results

 \begin{lemma} Let $(X,\Delta)$ be a two dimensional log canonical pair, let $f\colon X\to Y$ be a fibration onto a curve $Y$ and let $D$ be a $\mathbb Q$-divisor on $Y$ such that $K_X+\Delta\sim_{\mathbb Q}f^*D$.
 Let $y\in Y$ be a closed point and assume that there exists an open neighbourhood $U$ of $y$ such that, if we denote

 then $(X_U,\Delta|_{X_U})$ is log smooth and there exists an isomorphism

-Then the moduli part of $f$ is trivial, i.e. $M_Y\sim_{\mathbb Q}0$. \end{lemma} \begin{proof} By \cite[Proposition 8.4.9]{Kollar07}, we may freely perform a base change.
+Then the moduli part of $f$ with respect to $\Delta$ is trivial, i.e. $M_Y\sim_{\mathbb Q}0$. \end{lemma} \begin{proof} By \cite[Proposition 8.4.9]{Kollar07}, we may freely perform a base change.
 Thus, without loss of generality, we may freely assume that $X \rightarrow Y$ is semi-stable and $\Delta+f^*P$ is a divisor with simple normal crossing for any prime divisor $P$ on $Y$.

 Let $G$ be the support of $\Delta$.
 By our hypotheses, after possibly replacing $Y$ by a higher cover, we may find an open subset $V \subset Y$ so that $X = X_0\times V$ and $G = G_0 \times V$, where $X_0$ is a smooth curve and $G_0\subset X_0$ is a finite set.
 Since $M_Y$ only depends on the generic fibre we are therefore free to assume that $X = X_0 \times Y$ and $G = G_0 \times Y$, in which case the result is immediate. \end{proof}